 - Regularly check all content to ensure it is up to date and still correct

 Still not sure how to make sure you are following YMYL and EEAT best practices?
 SEO can be overwhelming, as it comprises both offsite content considerations and onsite technical implementation.
 As experts in both search engine optimisation and pharmaceutical digital marketing, the Varn Health team are well placed to help.
-Get in touch to find out how we can work with you to optimise your healthcare website for SEO success.
+Get in touch to find out how we can work with you to optimise your healthcare website for SEO and GEO success.